mendersoftware/mender-docs/04.Artifacts/99.Variables/docs.md

 #### MENDER_DEVICE_TYPE

 A string that defines the type of device this image will be installed on.
-This variable is only relevant when building a complete partitioned image (`.sdimg` or `.uefiimg` suffix).
+This variable is only relevant when building a complete partitioned image (any suffix ending in `img`).
 Once a device is flashed with this, it will not change, even if the device is updated.

 It defaults to the value of `${MACHINE}`.

 #### MENDER_DEVICE_TYPES_COMPATIBLE

 A space separated string of device types that determine which types of devices this update is suitable for.
-This complements the `MENDER_DEVICE_TYPE` variable, and is only relevant when building a `.mender` update, not when building a `.sdimg` or `.uefiimg` partitioned image.
+This complements the `MENDER_DEVICE_TYPE` variable, and is only relevant when building a `.mender` update, not when building a partitioned image (any suffix ending in `img`).

 It defaults to the value of `${MACHINE}`.